Space Heater Safety Tips

 Don’t Use Extension Cords and Power Strips

 Extension cords and power strips can overheat and cause a fire when connected to a space heater.
 Play it safe by plugging your space heater directly into a wall outlet.
+Here’s why you shouldn’t plug space heaters into power strips.

 Place the Space Heater Out of Harm’s Way